 The 4+4 Program is an opportunity for students to attain a rich, four-year undergraduate experience where they can major in any subject at Rutgers–New Brunswick, a premier research university, with the confidence of a conditional guarantee to medical school admission at Robert Wood Johnson Medical School without taking the MCAT.

 The 4+4 is a unique offering that is designed to educate the doctors and medical professionals the world will need in the 21st Century.
 No longer taught or practiced based strictly upon clinical science and knowledge, the field of medicine increasingly demands interdisciplinary learning, broad-based critical thinking, collaboration, and teamwork with global perspectives.
-These are, in fact, the core commitments of the Rutgers Honors College–New Brunswick curricula and living-learning community.
+These are, in fact, the core commitments of the Honors College curricula and living-learning community.

-Students admitted to the program will reserve a seat in the M.D. program at Robert Wood Johnson Medical School provided that students meet ALL the eligibility and performance criteria and other requirements.
+Students admitted to the program will reserve a seat in the M.D. program at Robert Wood Johnson Medical School provided that they meet ALL the eligibility and performance criteria and other requirements.
 Students admitted to the program reserve a seat in RWJMS upon completion of their undergraduate studies at Rutgers–New Brunswick as an Honors College Scholar, and fulfilling the standard pre-med requirements.

 The program is NOT designed as an accelerated program.

 - Invited incoming in-state students from the School of Arts and Sciences and School of Environmental and Biological Sciences, planning to start in the fall of 2021.